-They offer 5 different combo trainers and the specs and features vary depending on the model.
+They offer several different combo trainers and the specs and features vary depending on the model.

-The G3 (formally known as the Monster G3) is the most affordable trainer of the bunch and one of 2 models that depends entirely on weight plates (the other being the upgraded G9).
+The G3 (formally known as the Monster G3) is the most affordable trainer of the bunch and one of 2 models that depends entirely on weight plates (the other being the upgraded G10).

-And speaking of which, you can perform a lot of different strengthening exercises with any of these machines- the entry level G3 boasts the possibility to perform 100+ exercises alone.
+And speaking of which, you can perform a lot of different strengthening exercises with any of these machines- the entry level G3 boasts the possibility to perform over 75 exercises alone.

-- Offers the ability to perform well over 100 strength training exercises
+- Offers the ability to perform over 75 strength training exercises

 - Fairly compact